 (iv) Except for the filing of a letter requesting revisions to draft Findings, in all other cases, submittals may include an unlimited number of pages of exhibits.
 Exhibits shall not include additional written argument by a party.
-Where exhibits exceed ten (10) pages in length, the Board encourages the parties to separate exhibits with tabs and provide a table of contents.
+Where exhibits exceed ten (10) pages in length, the Board encourages the parties to separate exhibits with tabs and/or electronic bookmarks and provide a table of contents.